 Mentioned above, Alok Vaid-Menon is a gender non-conforming performance artist, educator, and writer, who prefers this identity.

 View this post on Instagram

 Transmasculine is a term used by some people who were assigned female at birth, but whom embrace masculinity more than they embrace femininity.

+I’m an example of a transmasculine person who embraces this identity alongside the identity of being nonbinary.
 This raises an extremely important point, which is that identities are rarely singular.

 This is a respectful way to engage in conversation about their experiences, preferences, and the ways they prefer to interact with the world.